-It is 3:00 in the morning.
-You wake up to a phone call.
-It is the Placer County Sheriff's Office.
+It is 3:00 in the morning, and you wake up to a phone call from the Placer County Sheriff's Office.
 You learn the devastating news that a loved one died in an accident.
 In a moment, your world is turned upside down, and you have no idea where to even begin or how to move forward.

-If you have lost a loved one in an accident due to the negligence of someone else, you could pursue a wrongful death claim to cover your losses.
+If you have lost a loved one in an accident due to someone else's negligence, you could pursue a wrongful death claim to cover your losses.
 Call our experienced Loomis wrongful death lawyer at (916) 921-6400 for free, friendly, and compassionate legal advice.Understanding the Definition of Wrongful Death

 According to California law, a wrongful death has occurred when a person has died as a proximate result of some wrongdoing or negligence of another person or entity.
 A surviving family member such as a spouse, partner, or child, can bring a wrongful death claim on behalf of the victim.Wrongful Death Claims Not Limited to Just Auto Collisions

-Any death proximately caused by negligence or recklessness can constitute a wrongful death claim under California law.
+Under California law, any death proximately caused by negligence or recklessness can constitute a wrongful death claim.
 For example, the following types of incidents can serve as the basis for pursuing a wrongful death claim: